ajschumacher/ajschumacher.github.io/20181226-gaussian_processes_are_not_so_fancy/index.md

 The code and plots from this post are all in
 [a Jupyter notebook](https://github.com/ajschumacher/ajschumacher.github.io/blob/master/20181226-gaussian_processes_are_not_so_fancy/gaussian_processes.ipynb).

-Thanks to Erica Blom, Marco Pariguana, and Sylvia Blom for reading drafts of this post.
+Thanks to Erica Blom, Marco Pariguana, Sylvia Blom, and Travis Hoppe for reading drafts of this post and providing feedback.